-Description:
+5.9.3.1 Description:

-The “Associate Supportive Content” capability supports the ability of users to associate relevant historical content to an active plan.
+The “Associate Supportive Content” capability supports the ability of users to associate relevant historical and evidence based reference content to an active plan.
 This historical content may originate from either prior non-active plans or from the patient’s care record.

-Examples:
+5.9.3.2 Examples: